Maxwell Museum of Anthropology: Exhibits

 The museum has five exhibit areas that host permanent and changing exhibits which express the human cultural experience.
 The Ancestors permanent exhibit traces human evolution over four million years and features life-size models of human ancestors.
 The People of the Southwest permanent exhibit depicts eleven thousand years of the cultural heritage of the American Southwest and features artifacts from Mimbres, Ancestral Puebloan, and Puebloan cultures, as well as displays on UNM field work in New Mexico, which includes a reconstruction of an excavation at Chaco Canyon.
 The museum's North Gallery, Bawden Gallery (named after Garth Bawden, museum director 1985-2005), and the Ortiz Center Gathering Space (named for the late Alfonso Ortiz, a noted UNM anthropology professor) host changing exhibits featuring artifacts from the extensive museum collection as well as traveling exhibits.
-The museum's courtyard features a 46 ft-high totem pole brought to the museum from British Columbia in 1941.
+The museum's courtyard featured a 46 ft-high totem pole brought to the museum from British Columbia in 1941.
+The totem pole was restored and is now housed in the lobby of the Anthropology Department's Hibben Center building next to the museum.